 In this article, we will help you out with a few tips about your Devex profile.
 Since your profile serves as your handy CV in the Devex community of international development professionals, it plays a huge part in setting first impressions with the recruiters of hiring organizations.
 Making sure that you've filled out your Devex profile completely, is already half the battle.
-So make sure that you do this first before your job search!
+So make sure that you do this before you begin your job search!
 (For the exact steps on how to fill out your Devex profile, click HERE.)

 1. Personal Information